-[ 25:28 ] ultimate rightness, ready to be revealed in the right time at the end when Jesus comes to reign.
-It's not yet the full brightness of that glorious day, but the sure light of dawn has come with the coming of Jesus.
+Ultimate rightness.
+Ready to be revealed in the right time at the end when Jesus comes to reign.
+It's not yet the full brightness of that glorious day.

+But the sure light of dawn has come with the coming of Jesus.
 The very last prophet of the Old Testament, Malachi, spoke words that have now been fulfilled.

-The son of righteousness has risen with healing in his wings.
+The sun of righteousness has risen with healing in his wings.
 That's what Zechariah, the father of John the Baptist, sang about in his great song.
 The coming of Jesus, he said, has given knowledge of salvation to his people in the forgiveness of their sins because of the tender mercy of our God by which the sunrise has visited us from on high to give light to those who sit in darkness and in the shadow of death.